12 December 2008

 The announcement — well-timed to frighten HBOS’s shareholders into voting through the Lloyds TSB deal at a meeting in Birmingham later today and also to ensure that media coverage of the dire figures gets drowned out by news of the “historic” vote — reveals that the chickens have well and truly come home to roost for HBOS.
 According to Deutsche Bank analyst Jason Napier, it means that profits at the merged “superbank” will be wiped out for at least the next two years.

 Unsurprisingly, HBOS sought to pass the buck for the sea of red ink which has overwhelmed its balance sheet.
 It would have us believe that deteriorating economic conditions are to blame.
 Of course, these have played a part.
-However the real reason the bank appears to be holed below the water line is because of its own irresponsible approach to lending, both to companies and individuals, during the credit bubble years.
+However the real reason the bank is holed below the water line is because of its own irresponsible approach to lending, both to companies and individuals, during the credit bubble years.
 Come on guys, you may as well admit it, you’ve got little to lose except your bonuses!

 The statement was accompanied by the sort of mealy-mouthed statements one has come to expect from this bank.
 The statement included useful information like: “Global market and economic conditions, UK recession and increasing unemployment will continue to present a particularly challenging operating and credit environment.”
 It also claimed that the government’s largesse to the failed institution (the £11.5bn capital injection plus access to the special liquidity scheme) means the bank is “confident in its ability to navigate through this difficult period”.